Check out the new 2025 Lives of the Saints Calendar - Now shipping!

 Early Life and Education

 Born in Cappadocia in the early 4th century, Saint Nina was related to Saint George and Saint Juvenal, the Patriarch of Jerusalem.
 From an early age, she felt a divine calling and was deeply spiritual.
 According to Georgian hagiography, the Virgin Mary appeared to her in a dream, granting her a cross made of grapevines, which she bound with her hair.
-This cross became a symbol of her mission and is now recognized as the Grapevine Cross or the Georgian Cross.
+This cross became a symbol of her mission and is now recognized as the Grapevine Cross, Saint Nina Cross or the Georgian Cross.

 02